FooBarShebang/statistics_lib/Documents/Requirements/RE002_ordered_functions.md

 **Description:** The **TypeError** or its sub-class should be raised in response to the unacceptable input (argument(s) data type(s)) in the following situations:

 * A 1D data set (or one of the sub-sets of the 2D data set) is not a flat sequence of real numbers of 'real life measurements' with the associated uncertainties, which means:
 * The respective argument is not a sequence, OR
 * The respective argument is a sequence, but, at least, one element of it is neither integer, or floating point number, or an instance of a measurement with the associated uncertainty data type class
+* The required quantile index or total number of quantiles argument is not an integer number

 **Verification Method:** T
 ___